-2021 Water Quality Summary 1
+2022 Water Quality Summary 1

-Overview 1
+Overview 2

-Water Quality Monitoring in 2021 2
+Water Quality Monitoring in 2022 2

 Secchi Disk Transparency (Water Clarity) 3

 Dissolved Oxygen and Temperature 4

 Total Phosphorus 6

 Chlorophyll 7

 Discussion 7

 Next Steps 8

 TABLE OF FIGURES

 Figure 1.
-Basin Pond Monitoring Station, Maine DEP 2 Figure 2.
-2021 Secchi Disk Transparency, Station 1 3 Figure 3.
-Historical Secchi Disk Transparency, Station 1, 1984-2021 4 Figure 4.
-2021 Dissolved Oxygen and Temperature Profiles, Station 1 5 Figure 5.
-Annual Average Total Phosphorus data collected 1999-2021, Station 1 6 Figure 6.
-Annual average and peak chlorophyll-a, Station 1, 1999-2021 7
+Basin Pond Monitoring Station, Maine DEP.
+2

+Figure 2.
+2022 Secchi Disk Transparency, Station 1 3

+Figure 3.
+Historical Secchi Disk Transparency, Station 1, 1984-2022 4

+Figure 4.
+2022 Dissolved Oxygen and Temperature Profiles, Station 1 5

+Figure 5.
+Annual Average Total Phosphorus data (epilimnetic core samples) 6

+Figure 6.
+2022 TP core sample and bottom grab sample results from Basin Pond 7

-2021 Water Quality Summary1
+2022 Water Quality Summary1

-Monitoring on Basin Pond occurred on 10 dates between May and September 2021 by Whitney Baker of 30 Mile River Watershed Association (30 Mile) and local volunteers.
+Monitoring on Basin Pond occurred on nine (9) dates between June and September 2022 by Whitney Baker, Silas Mohlar, and Tess Gioia of 30 Mile River Watershed Association (30 Mile) and local volunteers.

-Water clarity readings in 2021 ranged from 8.92 meters (September 21st) to 12.59 meters (August 24th) with an annual average of 10.95 meters.
-12 readings were collected in 2021 in total.
+Water clarity readings in 2022 ranged from 9.5 meters (September 8th) to 12.1 meters (June 28th) with an annual average of 10.5 meters.
+12 readings were collected in 2022 in total.

 Five (5) samples were collected and analyzed for Total Phosphorus.
-Laboratory results ranged from 3 ppb (parts per billion) to 4 ppb with an average of 3.8 ppb.
+Laboratory results ranged from 2 ppb (parts per billion) to 6 ppb with an average of 4 ppb.

-Chlorophyll was measured five (5) times in 2021.
-Results ranged from 1 ppb to 2 ppb with an annual average of 1.2 ppb.
+Chlorophyll was measured five (5) times in 2022.
+All chlorophyll results were 1 ppb.

-Ten Dissolved Oxygen (DO) profiles were collected in 2021.
-Anoxia (DO <2 ppm) was first encountered in deep waters at a depth of 29 meters in early July and increased slightly over the course of the summer to include waters 25 meters and deeper in September.
+Nine Dissolved Oxygen (DO) profiles were collected in 2022.
+Anoxia (DO <2 ppm) was first encountered in deep waters at a depth of 30 m in June and increased slightly over the course of the summer to include waters 25 m and deeper in September.
 Oxygen loss is typical in the summer months in the deepest areas of the lake.
-The extent of anoxia seen in 2021 was similar to patterns seen throughout Basin Pond's historical monitoring period.
+The extent of anoxia seen in 2022 was similar to patterns seen throughout Basin Pond's historical monitoring period.

-1 Scale bars illustrate the range of data collected for each parameter over the historical monitoring record for general comparison with the 2021 monitoring results.
+1 Scale bars illustrate the range of data collected for each parameter over the historical monitoring record for general comparison with the 2022 monitoring results.
 The blue end represents the historical minimum (best), and the red end represents the historical maximum (worst) of all monitoring data collected.